swizzin/docs.swizzin.ltd/docs/getting-started/box-basics.md

 ```

 ## adduser
-The function used to add a secondary user to your server.
-Please note, only the master user has access to a significant portion of the included applications
+This function adds additional users to your server.
+Please note, only the primary user has access to a significant portion of applications.

 Syntax:
 ```bash